ddrddrr/whys_test_task/README.md

 ## Management commands

-All command should be executed as py manage.py create_model <args>
+All command should be executed as "python manage.py create_model <args>"

 ```
 Leaving the <args> arg will create all possible model instances.